keep the pours flowing

 most days, my mind is like the beer flowing from that tap to that glass: carbonated, cloudy. each thought bubble has a lifespan that would make a mayfly stop and smell the roses.

-i've been thinking a lot lately about the state of flow. as in, programmer flow. that mental zone insulated from the world around you, when the bevels of your monitors melt away and you freely surf a shifting landscape of data structures stretching to the horizon.
+i've been thinking a lot lately about the state of flow. as in, programmer flow. that elusive mental zone insulated from the world around you, when the bevels of your monitors melt away and you freely surf a landscape of shifting data structures stretching to the horizon.

 when i'm entering flow, it's like the entire system's implementation has snapped into focus from the ether, burned onto my wrinkled graymatter with blessed light. from that moment on i am a keyboard slave to the image in my mind, beam-racing to record each layer of its visage before the gifted knowledge fades down into the foggy folds of my frontal lobe.